imjoy-team/ImJoy/README.md

  </config>
  ```

-# Deploy your own plugin to the ImJoy Plugin Repository
+# Test and Deploy your own plugin to the ImJoy Plugin Repository
+During the development of a plugin, you can use chrome dev tool to debug your javascript plugin.
+Python plugins can be tested alone first and then wrap as python modules, you can import them by running the `python -m imjoy` in the directory with your modules.

+For depolying your plugin, if they do not depend on library or module written by your self, you could just upload the file to a Github repository.
+For sharing with others, you can copy the link point to the `raw` file.
+Other uses can use the url to install from ImJoy.
+If you want to contribute your plugin to the ImJoy central repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
+More details about that: [ImJoy-Plugins repository].

+If your plugin depends on non-standard libraries and modules, and you want to provid them with your plugin.
+You just need to upload those libraries and modules to a github repository, and link them in the plugin code.

+ * for javascript plugin with extra dependencies, you need to create a repository on Github named with the plugin name, and upload the plugin file together with other javascript files.
+In the plugin file, you can use `importScripts(url_to_your_js_file)` function to use this libraries.
+However, due to a restriction of Github, you can't use the url of github directly, you need to copy the url of your javascript file, and convert it with [RawGit](https://rawgit.com/).
+ * for python plugin with extra dependencies, you need to create a `setup.py` file to wrap the plugin as a pip module, create a repository on Github named with the plugin name, and upload the plugin file together with your python modules.
+Now add the github link to requirements of your plugin.
+The github link should be formated to something like: `git+https://github.com/oeway/ImJoy-Python#egg=imjoy`, you can test with the `pip install ...` command to see if you can install your module.

 The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).

-In order to deploy your plugin, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
+In order to deploy your plugin to the plugin store, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
 Once the pull request being accepted, the user will be able to install your plugin from the plugin store.